sailfishos-chum/sailfishos-chum.github.io/README.md

 # chum-web
 Static website generator to generate a website for [Chum](https://github.com/sailfishos-chum/), a Sailfish OS community repository.

+For an overview of how this project is structured, see [ARCHITECTURE.md](ARCHITECTURE.md)

 ## Running
 In general, run it as `python -m chumweb`.
 It will output the generated website to "out/www/", unless another `out` directory has been specified.